USAannoymous/CPNet/README.md

 1. run the command 'pip install -r requirements.txt'

-2. move test data to 'data' folder in zip file
+2. move test data in the zip file to 'data' folder

-3. move checkpoint 'nyu.pth' to root dictionary
+3. move checkpoint 'nyu.pth' in the zip file to root dictionary

 4. run the command 'python test.py' in the root dictionary